davedawkins/doodletoy/README.md

-## Writing Appwrite Apps in F#
+# Writing Appwrite Apps in F#

+## Outline

+- Introduction
+-- Deciding on a topic
+-- DoodleToy

+- DoodleToy
+-- What it is
+-- How it's built and hosted

+- Using Appwrite in Fable
+-- Code examples
+-- Bindings
+-- Package

+- Doodle Language Features
+--

+- Using Sutil
+-- Stores, bindings, CSS

+## Introduction

 I did a scary thing and signed up for 2021's Advent of F# without knowing exactly what it was, or what I'd produce.
 I'd been looking at things like Firebase, and then discovered Appwrite.
 I realized this would serve as a fallback topic until I thought of something much cooler, like virtual reality or monad lasers.
-It turns out Appwrite is pretty cool, so here we are.
+It turns out Appwrite is pretty cool, so I built https://doodletoy.net as both a broad learning exercise and my advent entry.

+- F# / Fable
+- Sutil (F# web framework)
+- Appwrite

+## Appwrite Server

 Appwrite is an OSS alternative to Firebase, which you can host on your own servers.